AtlasCUMC/Polygenic-risk-score-CALculation-PrsCAL--pipeline/README.md

 python PrsCAL.v1.1.py -Method stat -PRS TEST (Get from the PrsCAL step 1) (IID, PRS; seprated by commas) -Pheno Phenotype_file -PCA Covariates_file -out TEST

-### Adjust for APOL1 risk variants
+# Adjust for APOL1 risk variants

 The G1 and G2 variants are unique to African American.
 The allele frequencies for G1 and G2 alleles in African, Hispan and Europeans are 10-15%, 0.5-2% and < 0.01% respectivelly.
-Therefore we will need to adjust the CKD PRS for APOL1 risk variants.
+Therefore we will need to adjust the CKD PRS for APOL1 genotype risk variants.
 We modified as follows:

 ![Equation1](https://user-images.githubusercontent.com/19254078/115611941-bb00b500-a2b8-11eb-83cf-f6e80a995042.png)

+### Caculate the summary statistics for CKD PRS

+Here we will calcualte ORs, variacne explain and top percentiles using PRSCAL step 2:

+### 1. Not adjusted for Site

+python PrsCAL.v1.1.py  -Method stat -PRS TEST (Get from PrsCAL step 1) (IID, PRS; seprated by commas) -Pheno Phenotype_file -PCA Covariates_file -out TEST

+### 1. Adjusted for Site or batches

+python PrsCAL.v1.1.py -Method stat -PRS TEST (Get from the PrsCAL step 1) (IID, PRS; seprated by commas) -Pheno Phenotype_file -PCA Covariates_file -out TEST

 # Author